whiskyechobravo/views_oai_pmh/README.md

 Then the view would have the following MODS mappings:

 * "Global: Custom text" mapped to "(Attribute) authority"
-* "Content: My language field" mapped to "language > languageTerm"
+* "Content: My language field" mapped to "language (multiple) > languageTerm"
 * "Global: Custom text" mapped to "(Attribute) authority"
 * "Content: My author field" mapped to "name (multiple) > namePart"